Writing nodes using C#

 Datatypes

-Any datatype that you define as class or strcut in c# can be used in VL:
+Any datatype that you define as class or struct in C# can be used in VL:

-- Any public member operation will be available as a node in VL.
-Private or Protected operations will be ignored.
+node - Any public member will be available as a node in VL

 public class MyDataType